seeniforu/Useful_Repository/Blockchain/Blockchain.md

 ## Learn Web 3.0 by actually Deploying an Application on it
 * [Hands-On Approach (IPFS + Ethereum)](https://hackernoon.com/learn-web-3-0-by-actually-deploying-an-application-on-it-hands-on-approach-9141ad88588f)
 * [Setup and Build Your First Web 3.0 Application With React, Hardhat, Solidity, and Metamask](https://blog.suhailkakar.com/setup-and-build-your-first-web-3-application)
+* [How to build on Web 3](https://www.freecodecamp.org/news/what-is-web3/) - End of page, Ethereum development tutorial